What’s the difference between a web address, a URL and a Domain Name?

-The Unique Rabbit Locater is the web address used and needed by IT people when they are solving computer problems.
+The URL is the web address used, and needed by IT people when they are solving computer problems.
 One of the first things an IT person needs to do to solve a problem, is to locate where that problem is.
 You can let them know where it is by sending them the URL.

-Click in the address bar similar to what you see in the screen shot above, use “Ctrl C” to copy it and “Ctrl V” to paste it into the email to your IT person.
+Click in the address bar and highlight the whole address from the very first “h” in http, right through to the “u” in .au.
+Use “Ctrl C” to copy the URL and “Ctrl V” to paste it into the email to your IT person.
 This can be very useful to them as it tells them exactly where the problem occurred.

 So what’s the difference between a URL and a web address?
 A web address is publicly accessible, however a URL may not be.
 Think about how many computer programs you use online.